morrislab/mlworkshop/README.md

   lab](http://www.morrislab.ca/).
 Chris' research focuses on tumour deconvolution and protein structure prediction.

+* Florian Goebels is a postdoc at the University of Toronto in the [Bader lab](http://baderlab.org/).
+Florian's research is on protein-protein interactions.

 * [Kevin Ha](http://kevinha.ca/) is a PhD student at the University of Toronto in the [Morris](http://www.morrislab.ca/) and [Biencowe](http://sites.utoronto.ca/intron/) labs.
 Kevin's research focuses